Published 19 Apr 2020

 As previously mentioned, the data centre will also provide the infrastructure needed to function, including:

-At Pulsant, we own and manage all of these elements.
+At Pulsant, we own and manage all these elements.
 We also host multiple businesses within each of our data centre facilities, so we’re able to keep costs at a minimum for you.

 How reliable are data centres?